2018 Rome ePrix: Race

 Abt lacked access to energy readouts due to a radio failure in his second car, but made a similar overtaking attempt on the outside of Buemi entering the hairpin on the lap.
 Vergne temporarily took sixth and fifth away from Abt and Buemi two laps later before going deep at the hairpin.
 Evans used his electrical energy advantage to challenge Bird into turn nine for the lead on lap 29 but Bird defended by steering right.
 Abt earned one point for setting the race's fastest lap of 1 minute and 37.910 seconds on lap 30, and passed Buemi at turn nine soon after.
 Vergne then overtook Buemi on the inside heading towards turn three.
 Evans used his extra electrical energy to close up to Bird and had neither slowed nor regenerated for energy conservation purposes, leaving him vulnerable to di Grassi and Lotterer.
 This enabled Bird to open up a small lead and di Grassi got by Evans for second place at turn nine with three laps left.
 Lotterer then tried to pass Evans driving towards turn nine.
 Evans held third as Lotterer was alongside him going into the Obelisk chicane but Evans kept the place by out-braking him.

 With two laps left, López tagged the rear of Mortara's car, damaging the latter's rear wing and causing the former to retire with suspension damage.
 The full course yellow was not activated on the final lap because López stopped his car in a place where he would not obstruct anyone.
-This proved detrimental to Evans as he had five percent of electrical energy left while Lotterer had two percent more.
+This proved detrimental to Evans as he had five per cent of electrical energy left while Lotterer had two per cent more.
 Lotterer turned left to pass Evans at turn ten for third.
 Evans then slowed due to electrical energy depletion.
 Di Grassi's conservative strategy drew him nearer to Bird but was not close enough to affect an overtake and Bird earned his second victory of the season and the seventh of his career by 0.970 seconds.
 Lotterer was third and Abt fourth.
 Fifth-placed Vergne sprained his thumb at his pit stop which left him unable to attack the left-hand turns for fear of oversteering into a barrier.
 Buemi, d'Ambrosio, Engel, Evans, Mortara, Félix da Costa, Turvey, Filippi, Prost, Blomqvist, Heidfeld and López were the final classified finishers.